-Health expenses (unrecouped), incl. nursing home fees, doctor's or physiotherapist's fees, medicines etc. paid in respect of yourself or your family (at standard rate except nursing home fees in 2010).
+Health expenses (unrecouped), incl. nursing home fees, doctors' or physiotherapists' fees, medicines etc. paid on your own behalf or on behalf of any other person (at standard rate except nursing home fees).

 Incapacitated Child Credit can be claimed in respect of a child unable to maintain him/herself due to physical or mental disability.